All Episodes

 Or is that satanic?

-I don't want you to be confused because uh there's an awful lot of confusion about just how dangerous and how satanic that version of Islam is.
+I don't want you to be confused because there's an awful lot of confusion about just how dangerous and how satanic that version of Islam is.

 So tell us about Mandami comes from a very rich family, millionaires.

-He's had a very, very uh a privileged background, and his father is a professor uh at Columbia, which used to mean something.
+And his father is a professor at Columbia, which used to mean something.

 He does not hide from who he is or what he believes.

-That's why I don't want people to be fooled about his son, because he might have this great big pearly white smile, attractive young man, but you gotta look at what he says and really listen.
+That's why I don't want people to be fooled about his son, because he might have this great big pearly white smile, attractive young man.

 You got it anti-Jew.